1995parham/dotfiles/archinstall/README.md

 For fixing it you must change the loader configuration in `/boot/loader/entries/` as follows:

-- The encrypted disk PARTUUID is correct, so you may not change it, or you can replace it with your partition UUID (e.g. `lsblk -dno UUID /dev/nvme0n1p2`)
+- The encrypted disk `PARTUUID` is correct, so you may not change it, or you can replace it with your partition UUID (e.g. `lsblk -dno UUID /dev/nvme0n1p2`)

-- The root disk PARTUUID is not correct (this is the actual problem) and you need to replace it with your decrypted disk UUID (e.g. `lsblk -dno UUID /dev/mapper/luksdev`)
+- The root disk `PARTUUID` is not correct (this is the actual problem) and you need to replace it with your decrypted disk UUID (e.g. `lsblk -dno UUID /dev/mapper/luksdev`)

+### `Systemd` 254.2 Bug

+This bug causes issue in user creation and `systemd-boot` installation.
+During the fix procedure you cannot do anything, but after fix you can upgrade `systemd` on both ISO and installation (using testing repositories) and have successful installation.